euler-xyz/reward-streams/README.md

 In both modes, each distributor contract defines an `EPOCH_DURATION` constant, which is the duration of a single epoch.
 This duration cannot be less than 7 days.

-When registering a new `reward` distribution scheme for the `rewarded` token, one needs to specify the `startEpoch` number when the new distribution scheme will come into effect. `startEpoch` cannot be more than 5 epochs into the future.
+When registering a new reward stream for the `rewarded` token, one needs to specify the `startEpoch` number when the new stream will come into effect. `startEpoch` cannot be more than 5 epochs into the future.
 Moreover, one needs to specify `rewardAmounts` array which instructs the contract how much `reward` one wants to distribute in each epoch starting from `startEpoch`.
 The `rewardAmounts` array must have a length of at most 25.

-If rewarded epochs of multiple distribution schemes overlap, the amounts will be combined and the effective distribution will be the sum of the amounts in the overlapping epochs.
+If rewarded epochs of multiple reward streams overlap, the amounts will be combined and the effective distribution will be the sum of the amounts in the overlapping epochs.

 ---